Jesterhearts/tracing-rc/README.md

 - If you have a single type and want to add/remove values, something like [generational-arena](https://lib.rs/crates/generational-arena) is probably best.

+# Usage of Unsafe
+The library has a single usage of unsafe where it drops its inner data.
+This unsafe is protected by a `borrow_mut` call to a `RefCell` which is intentionally leaked after dropping the data, making the inner (dropped) data inaccessible.

 # Soundness & Rc Collector Design Considerations
 Because any implementation of the `Trace` trait and custom `Drop` implementations for objects owned by a garbage collected pointer can run arbitrary code, they may attempt to create new copies or